EnviroDIY/ModularSensors/examples/logging_to_ThingSpeak/ReadMe.md

 ## To Use this Example<!-- {#example_thingspeak_using} -->

+### Get ThingSpeak Credentials<!-- {#example_thingspeak_creds} -->

+- Log in or create an account on ThingSpeak
+  - NOTE: There is no free tier on ThingSpeak for organizational or commercial use and the personal free tier is very limited!
+- Create a channel on ThingSpeak with fields to receive your data.
+  - Note the channel number, this is needed in the code!
+- Add a new MQTT device to publish to.
+  - Copy or save the MQTT client id, user name, and password!

 ### Prepare and set up PlatformIO<!-- {#example_thingspeak_pio} -->

-- Create a channel on ThingSpeak with fields to receive your data.
 - Create a new PlatformIO project
 - Replace the contents of the platformio.ini for your new project with the [platformio.ini](https://raw.githubusercontent.com/EnviroDIY/ModularSensors/master/examples/logging_to_ThingSpeak/platformio.ini) file in the examples/logging_to_ThingSpeak folder on GitHub.
   - It is important that your PlatformIO configuration has the lib_ldf_mode and build flags set as they are in the example.